dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The German national character is a favorite subject of character experts, probably because the less mature a nation, the more she is an object of criticism and not of history.
+  There are three methods to gaining wisdom.
+The first is reflection, which is the highest.
+The second is limitation, which is the easiest.
+The third is experience, which is the bitterest.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1111 days)